Mahmoud-Elabbasy/Leon-Template-One/README.md

 # 💻 Template One

-A modern and responsive website template built using HTML & CSS, inspired by Elzero Web School.
+A modern and responsive landing page built using HTML & CSS, inspired by the Kasper design from Elzero Web School.

 ---